Going for a fully enclosed 3D printer can have several benefits.

 - – Wide range of printable materials

 Enclosed printers provide much needed domestic and workplace safety considering nozzles and beds can reach some rather high temperatures.
 This is especially useful in any situations where children may be nearby, either at home or in educational environments.

 Wide range of printable materials

 A closed print chamber prevents unwanted airflow to alter your print as it prevents warping and it also keeps the print environment warmer than open structures.
-This enables you to print specialty filaments like nylon.
-Different materials have varying rates of cooling and warping, and thus the enclosures help prevent maintain a stable, consistent output closer to that of the intended digital model.
+An enclosure helps you to maintain a stable, consistent output which makes it perfect for printing specialty materials like nylon.

 Better print quality

 Besides the points mentioned above, a closed 3D printer has a stronger more sturdy frame than a printer with an open structure – this also enhances print quality.
 Particularly with ABS and larger parts, print quality can vary depending on the quality of enclosures.

 Printers with an enclosure tend to be far more quiet.
 This makes them far more viable for office desktop environments.
 It’s also a bonus that since less heat escapes enclosed printers, they tend to be better to keep around equipment that doesn’t do so well with fluctuating temperatures such as high-power computers.

 The more enterprising print enthusiasts often build their own DIY enclosures.
 We’ve covered closed DIY print enclosures before.